 Key Issues

+The following key issues must be decided in this mediation proceeding:

-While the Commission has adequately addressed the scope and configuration issues with this order and properly required the establishment of a truly independent board for GridSouth (which will also be applicable to the Southeastern RTO), [[the clear participation of the parties]] and other key issues must be decided in this proceeding:to and (and possibly GridFlorida and SPP)also conclude that -, such as TVA and Santee Coopershould
+The Commission has clearly established the basic scope and configuration of the Southeast RTO to include the members of GridSouth RTO, Southern Company, and Entergy (and possibly GridFlorida and SPP).
+However, the mediation process should also conclude that additional entities (jurisdictional and non-jurisdictional, such as TVA and Santee Cooper) should join the Southeast RTO.

 The Commission is correct in recognizing that the RTO needs a truly independent board.
 The independent board should be quickly established in order for the decisions impacting the market structure to be implemented.
 The board should base its decisions on the Commission’s general framework for RTOs set forth in its orders last week.

 There must be one business model, including the congestion management system.
-The Commission should not allow the start-up costs of a larger RTO to be a deterrent – the efficiencies that result from an appropriate seamless marketplace will quickly recover the start-up costs, thereby perhaps eliminating the need to build(for example, the savings of $250,000,000 - $500,000,000 from perhaps not building one peaking plant.) an additional peaking plant that can cost $250 - $500 million.
+The Commission should not allow the start-up costs of a larger RTO to be a deterrent – the efficiencies that result from an appropriate seamless marketplace will quickly recover the start-up costs, thereby perhaps eliminating the need to build an additional peaking plant that can cost $250 - $500 million.

-The Commission is absolutely correct to be concerned with an RTO does not have the ability ’s ability to coordinate separate control areas and have the RTO fully in control.
+The Commission expressed concern that an RTO does not have the ability to coordinate separate control areas and therefore have full operational control over the transmission facilities within the RTO.
 In order for the RTO to have full operational control, the Commission should require the establishment of one control area per RTO with a uniform set of market rules and procedures.
 This can be facilitated through the adoption of rules that effectively eliminate the inherent bias and preferential treatment enjoyed by most established utility control areas today.
 Such rules should include the elimination of requirements for day ahead balanced schedules (which do not facilitate reliability and only perpetuate the individual control area advantages) and the adoption of rules that effectively provide that all customers of the transmission system are under the same rates, terms and conditions of a tariff (a “network plus”- type service.)

-As the Commission determined in the GridSouth order, the Market-Based Long-Term congestion management system must be established.
-The Commission is correct that then development of the market is an absolute requirement for the long term policies to be met, and this development should not be based on the business interests of any one participant.
-Enron fully supports the Commission’s requirement that the new RTO utilize the “best practices” of well functioning ISOs.
-EPMI supports the use of a system that provides for a transparent real time energy market in conjunction with a method to manage transmission risks through the ability to hedge.
+As the Commission determined in the GridSouth order, a Market-Based Long-Term congestion management system must be established.
+The Commission is correct that the development of the market is an absolute requirement for its long term policies to be met, and this development should not be based on the business interests of any one participant.
+Enron fully supports the Commission’s requirement that the new Southeast RTO utilize the “best practices” of well functioning ISOs.
+Enron supports the use of a system that provides for a transparent real time energy market in conjunction with a method to manage transmission risks through the ability to hedge.
 In order to ensure that the Commission’s December 15, 2002 timetable for Day 2 operations is met, it is useful to look to other established, well functioning ISOs for systems.
-A real time energy market, with no requirement for balanced schedules, will provide liquid energy markets and valuable real time prices signals to all customers, including endusers.
-Permitting unbalanced schedules on a day ahead basis gives a customer the choice on the appropriate balance between hedging power on a forward basis or accessing the spot market.Moreover, the stakeholders in GridFlorida are well on their way toward adopting a transmission instrument (FGRs) that may serve as the basis for a product.
+A real time energy market, with no requirement for balanced schedules, will provide liquid energy markets and valuable real time price signals to all customers, including endusers.
+Permitting unbalanced schedules on a day ahead basis gives a customer the ability to choose its appropriate balance between hedging power on a forward basis or accessing the spot market.